subquery/cosmos-subql-starter/docs/introduction.md

 This indexer provides a [Graphql](https://www.subquery.network/) API for querying tracked entities.
 For a list of tracked entities, see the [schema.graphql file](https://github.com/fetchai/ledger-subquery/blob/main/schema.graphql).

+To learn more about how to [run](https://academy.subquery.network/run_publish/run.html) or [change this SubQuery Project](https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html) to get your own custom GraphQL API for your app, [visit the SubQuery Academy for documentation](https://academy.subquery.network/).

 ## Endpoints

 | Network | API / Playground URL |